 A puzzle round is solving as many puzzles as possible in 10 minutes.
 Here are the steps for the puzzle round:

 During Puzzle Round, control determines who will guess the first letter, and it will only change when a player solves a puzzle.
-Revealing all the letters in a puzzle will not change who has control.
+Revealing all the letters in a puzzle does not change who has control.

 The puzzle clock expiring marks the last puzzle for the round.
 The round ends after finishing that puzzle.